-One of the reasons I blog so much about soccer is the pure adrenaline rush of being exposed to so many live broadcasts, here in the relative comforts of 21st century America.
+One of the reasons I blog so much about soccer is the pure adrenaline rush of being exposed to so many live broadcasts, here in the relative footballing comforts of 21st century America.

-And yet, every Saturday and Sunday, most Mondays, and damn near every Tuesday, Wednesday and Thursday there is some football match worth watching beamed directly into my living room.
-There is a nearby MLS franchise for me to support.
+If one didn’t live through it, that world would be unimaginable today, when every Saturday and Sunday, most Mondays, and damn near every Tuesday, Wednesday and Friday there is some football match worth watching beamed directly into my living room.
 I can walk into most any bar and expect a Champions League match will be found on the TV — and the bearded, hipster bartender won’t look at me like I’m some kind of candy-ass freak for having asked.
-There must be demand for all this footy, in addition to my own.
-It seems clear the hook has been set: The U.S. loves its football now — enough that three different major networks are indeed bidding against each other.
-For broadcast rights.
+There is a nearby Major League Soccer franchise for me to support — and 21 more spread across the country.
+When the U.S. played at the 2014 World Cup (its 7th consecutive appearance), no country delivered more fans to Brazil than America.

 How exactly did we get here?

 That is the overarching question whose answers inform my current book project, an account of how, when and by whose efforts modern American soccer came of age, turned the corner, fledged its wings — pick your cliché.
 I spent much of my childhood defending my participation and interest in this “foreign” game.
 According to a December 2017 Gallup poll, soccer is now poised to overtake baseball as the country’s third most popular spectator sport.

 Something changed.
 So, when did that change come about and who were its agents?
 The answer: The 1990 U.S. Men’s National Soccer Team.
 Who were these guys and why did they succeed where previous World Cup generations failed?
 This book — Generation Zero: The Class of 1990 and the Making of Modern American Soccer — gets to the bottom of it all.
 There is reporting still to be done, but see below a working draft of the prologue.

 I. We Made It Stick